 Screen printing can be defined as the process of printing on a mesh screen.
 Screen printing is also known as serigraphy or silkscreen printing.

 Special inks allow screen printing to be applied to various surfaces than cloth and paper, such as wood, metal, plastic, and glass.
-Screen-printed designs might employ a single color of ink or a variety of colors.
+Screen-printed designs might employ a single color of ink or various colors.
 If you’re working with objects that come in various colors, use separate stencils for each ink and apply the colors one at a time.

 6 Types of Screen Printing Process

-There are a few options of screen printing process depending on your printing needs:
+There are a few options for the screen printing process depending on your printing needs:

 Spot Color Screen Printing

 The Spot Color Screen Printing process utilizes spot colors derived from various color separations for screen printing.
 Spot colors may be printed in solid colors and shapes on a screen using a screen printer.